 It's better that you bring your own stroller.
 Avoid the winter version, it will be too hot.
 If you can, bring a light one easy to carry.

-If you need a babysitter, just ask to the reception of your hotel or resort, they will find you somebody.
+If you need a babysitter, just ask the reception of your hotel or resort, they will find somebody for you.

 For example, The Emerald Cove Koh Chang Resort is proposing a babysitting service to their guests.